rspace-os/rspace-client-groovy/Readme.md

 	}
 ```

-A complete example of this is the `iterateDocs` method in `DocumentSearchExamples.groovy`.
+A complete example of this is the `iterateDocs` method in `DocumentSearch.groovy`.

 ### Searching